QuickLogic-Corp/qorc-sdk/README.md

 to get started on the QuickLogic's EOSS3 device and open source development boards such as Quickfeather.

-Currently, following boards are supported:
+Currently, the following boards are supported:
 * [Quickfeather Development Kit][QORC-HDK]

 ## Getting started on Quickfeather board